 What is this quest?
 This what Joseph Campbell calls the Hero’s Journey.
 It always begins with the call.
 Does this spiritual quest resonate with you?

 What draws people to this spiritual journey?
-Perhaps we everyone has this latent desire, but not everyone follows it.
-When we are ready, it calls us.
-This spiritual trek is what Joseph Campbell called the Hero’s Journey.
+Perhaps everyone has this latent desire, but not everyone follows it.
+When we are ready, it calls us to act.
+This spiritual trek is what Joseph Campbell called the Hero’s Journey (1).
 This is the desire to fathom the depths of consciousness.
 There is a longing within us that desires to explore the unknown.
 Are you ready for this journey?

 Many people think they can fulfill this inner quest by following a religion.
 But today, the trend is changing.
 Many create their own path.
-Either way, the journey on the inner quest always begins with the call, the desire to know the unknown.
+Either way, the journey always begins with the call, the desire to know the unknown.

 The hero’s journey always begins with the call.
 One way or another, a guide must come to say, ‘Look, you’re in Sleepy Land, Wake.
 Come on a trip.
 There is a whole aspect of your consciousness, your being, that’s not been touched.
 So you’re at home here?
 Well, there’s not enough of you there.’
 And so it starts. — Joseph Campbell

 We use the quote above to start every new group meeting.
 And, so sets the tone and mission for the Hero’s Journey.
 We recommend you use it too.
 It can be the spark that focuses everyone on learning and sharing.
 If you hear the call, join us.
 We can be a helpful resource on your journey.